solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 remove some false positive cases.

 However, it's also overkill to repair every block presented by others.
-When `LastVotedForkSlots` messages are being received and aggregated, a validator can categorize blocks missing locally into 2 categories: must-have and ignored.
+When `RestartLastVotedForkSlots` messages are being received and aggregated, a validator can categorize blocks missing locally into 2 categories: must-have and ignored.
 Depending on the stakes of validators currently in restart, some slots with too few stake can be safely ignored, while others will be repaired.

 In the following analysis, we assume: